Quaver/Quaver.Blog/_posts/2018-08-30-Quaver-the-ultimate-community-driven-and-competitive-rhythm-game-explained.md

 ## And Lastly...

+If you've made it this far, thanks for reading, and there will definitely be more frequent updates in the future!

 If you're wanting to help contribute to the game with code, designs, or ideas, or if you're just curious to follow up on its development, feel free to join our [Discord Server](https://discord.gg/nJa8VFr).

-Thanks for reading, and there will definitely be more frequent updates in the future!